 The SPP is a part of CELA-The Center for Experiential Learning and Assessment, located in the THSL- Taubman Health Science Library on the 3rd floor.
 CELA serves as the central learning hub for medical students, supporting student practice and assessment with SPs using 30 clinical skills rooms.

-The curricular model provides medical students with a competency-based curriculum, integrating scientific and clinical learning across all four years.
-Medical students have foundational learning experiences in the Scientific Trunk (M1) and the Clinical Trunk (M2) - and throughout- the Branches (M3-4).
-Students participate in different cases with SPs, seeing chief concerns and medical issues from the curriculum.
-As medical knowledge and communication skills grow, the cases become more challenging.
+The UMMS curricular model provides medical students with a competency-based curriculum, integrating scientific and clinical learning across all four years.
+Students experience SP cases that allow them to directly apply their understanding of chief concerns and medical issues from the curriculum while building their patient communication skills.
+As medical knowledge and communication skills grow, SP cases become increasingly challenging.